How many people are moving to Florida?

 Mon Apr 18 2022

 For all the warnings we hear about the threat of rising sea levels and intensifying hurricanes, few seem to be using that information when it comes to finding a place to live.
 Nothing makes this clearer than when you look at how many people are moving to Florida.
-Last year, the state saw nearly 600 new residents per day.
+In 2022, the state saw more than 1,200 new residents per day as a result of migration.

 That’s right, per day!